Reggie Jackson (basketball, born 1990): Detroit Pistons (2015–2020)

 On February 19, 2015, Jackson was traded to the Detroit Pistons as part of a three-team deal that also involved the Utah Jazz.
-Three days later, he made his debut for the Pistons as he recorded 17 points, 5 rebounds and 5 assists in a 106–89 win over the Washington Wizards.
-On March 17, Jackson recorded 23 points and a career-high 20 assists in a 105–95 win over the Memphis Grizzlies.
-On March 27, Jackson recorded his second career triple-double just ten days later.
-Jackson finished the game with 26 points, 11 rebounds and ten assists in a 111–97 win over the Orlando Magic.
+Three days later, he made his debut for the Pistons as he recorded 17 points, five rebounds, and five assists in a 106–89 victory over the Washington Wizards.
+On March 17, Jackson recorded 23 points and a career-high 20 assists in a 105–95 victory over the Memphis Grizzlies.
+Ten days later, Jackson recorded his second career triple-double, finishing with 26 points, 11 rebounds, and 10 assists in a 111–97 victory over the Orlando Magic.
 Jackson became the first Pistons guard to record multiple triple-doubles in a season since Isiah Thomas during the 1986–87 season, and the first Pistons player to do so since Grant Hill during the 1997–98 season.